eguvenc/Auth/README.md

 }
 ```

-If method does not return false, the user password should be replace with the returned hash.
+If method does not return false, the user password should be replace in db with the returned hash.

 ### Adapter